International Health Insurance and Obamacare Requirements

 What About Longer Trips Abroad

 For those who are out of the U.S. for more than three months but less than 330 days (see above), you should consider your options.
 In general, as a U.S. citizen, you are expected to have coverage that meets the minimum essential requirements.
 As of 2019, there is no longer a penalty if you choose to purchase a global medical plan instead of a domestic plan.
-If you are genuinely living abroad and only visit the U.S. occasionally, you will be ok with the expatriate health insurance plan of your choice.
+If you are genuinely living abroad and only visit the U.S. occasionally, you will be ok with the expatriate medical insurance plan of your choice.

 Is there an ACA or Obamacare Penalty in 2019 for Internationals Living Abroad?